ssh-keygen -t rsa -b 2048 -C "firstname.lastname@example.org"

 Run SSH Agent and add your private key.
 It will ask you for a password you set previously.

 Test if everything is okay:

 If everything was done correctly you must see: Welcome to GitLab, @USERNAME!

-Following script can be used to build docker images with caching during GitLab pipelines.
-A image will be pushed to GitLab's docker registry.
+The following script can be used to build docker images with caching during GitLab pipelines.
+An image will be pushed to GitLab's docker registry.

 - docker login -u $CI_REGISTRY_USER -p $CI_REGISTRY_PASSWORD $CI_REGISTRY

 - docker build --cache-from $CI_REGISTRY_IMAGE:latest --tag $CI_REGISTRY_IMAGE:$CI_COMMIT_SHA --tag $CI_REGISTRY_IMAGE:latest .